-If we were to do this all over again, I think we would have done a lot more research, there where a lot of things that we learned the hard way and also things that we learned on the process that would have made our work so much easier!
+If we were to do this all over again, I think we would have done a lot more research.
+There were a lot of things that we learned the hard way and also things that we learned on the process that would have made our work so much easier!

 This is why I want to write this post and share some of the most important things we learned just in case you are also in the planning phase.

 So here are some of the most important things to consider before starting your renovation, whether that is just a room or your full RV / Camper / 5th Wheel.

 This camper remodel lesson is kind of an obvious one to anyone that has made any kind of remodel, but I still remember the very first time I painted a cabinet, I didn’t sand, I didn’t wash.